dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 signatures actually do not achieve EUF-CMA.
 To mitigate the issue, dedicated keys can be used for the hybrid signature, i.e., keys which are not allowed to be used in cases of standalone component algorithm verification.
-While such a policy requirement alleviates the risk of an EUF-CMA attack such as that described in [I-D.ounsworth-pq-composite-sigs], it is a policy mitigation and is beyond the scope of normal security analysis and cryptographic modeling.
+While such a policy requirement alleviates the risk of an EUF-CMA attack such component message forgeries and as that described in [I-D.ounsworth-pq-composite-sigs], it is a policy mitigation and is beyond the scope of normal security analysis and cryptographic modeling.
 Such subtleties in considerations would need to be accounted for depending on the signature combiner method chosen.

 # Security Considerations {#sec-considerations}